Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: DATA REDUCTION

+To determine the best aperture size, we seek the smallest standard deviation of normalized residuals (SDNR) among different aperture sizes for the same systematic model components.
+The best ramp model at that aperture size is then determined by applying the Bayesian (BIC) and Akaike (AIC) information criteria \citep{Liddle2008}, which compare models with different numbers of free parameters (see Section \ref{sec:LightCurves}).
+The BIC and AIC cannot be used to compare BLISS maps with differing grid resolutions, or BLISS versus polynomial maps (see Section \ref{sec:sys}), but BLISS has its own method for optimizing its grid \citep{StevensonEtal2012apjHD149026b}.

-To explore the parameter space and estimate uncertainties, we use our Markov Chain Monte Carlo routine (MCMC, see Section\ \ref{sec:LightCurves}), where we model all known systematics and the eclipse event simultaneously, using at least 10\sp{6} iterations \citep{StevensonEtal2010Natur,CampoEtal2011apjWASP12b}.
-To test adequate sampling, we ran four independent MCMC chains.
-To ensure the convergence of all chains, we run as many iterations as necessary until the \citet{Gelman1992} test for all free parameters drop below 1\%.
+To explore the parameter space and to estimate uncertainties, we use an MCMC routine (see Section \ref{sec:LightCurves}).
+We model the systematics and the eclipse event simultaneously, running four independent chains until the \citet{GelmanRubin1992} convergence test for all free parameters drops below 1\%.
 Our MCMC routine can model events separately or simultaneously, sharing parameters such as the eclipse midpoint, ingress/egress times or duration.

-To find the best model, we test all systematic models known in the literature and some of our own.
-We use our newly developed \citep{StevensonEtal2011apjHD149026b} BiLinearly-Interpolated Subpixel Sensitivity (BLISS) technique to model intrapixel sensitivity variation at the sub-pixel level (see Section\ \ref{sec:sys}).
-Using both bilinear (BLI) and nearest-neighbor (NNI) interpolation and over 1000 knots (the control points), we map the pixel surface.
-This method does not require any free parameters and quickly converges.

-To determine the best aperture size, we choose the solution with the smallest standard deviation of normalized residuals (SDNR).
-The best model for a given aperture size is determined by applying the Bayesian (BIC) and Akaike (AIC) information criteria, which compare models with different numbers of free parameters (see Section\ \ref{sec:LightCurves}) .

-We also base our decision upon the level of correlation in the residuals \citep{CampoEtal2011apjWASP12b, NymeyerEtal2011apjWASP18b}.
-Less-correlated models are better, if there is no significant difference in AIC and BIC (see Sections\ \ref{sec:LightCurves} and \ref{sec:ch1}).

-Finally, we report Julian Date mid-times in both BJD\sb{UTC} (Coordinated Universal Time) and BJD\sb{TT} (BJD\sb{TDB}, Barycentrical Dynamical Time), calculated using the Jet Propulsion Laboratory (JPL) Horizons system, to facilitate handling discontinuities due to leap seconds and to allow other researchers to compare mid-times of the eclipses easily.
+Finally, we report mid-times in both BJD\sb{UTC} (Barycentric Julian Date, BJD, in Coordinated Universal Time) and BJD\sb{TT} (BJD\sb{TDB}, Barycentric Dynamical Time), calculated using the Jet Propulsion Laboratory (JPL) Horizons system, to facilitate handling discontinuities due to leap seconds and to allow easy comparison of eclipse mid-times (see \citealp{EastmanEtal2010apjLeapSec} for discussion of timing issues).